Damms/java-sftp/README.md

 FROM SERVER: +Using B mode
 ```

-Type the following commands in the client command:
+**Changing to Type C** - Type the following commands in the client command:
 1) USER admin
 2) TYPE C